 Welcome to the Wild Urban Evolution & Ecology Lab!

 We are based at the Centre of New Technologies, University of Warsaw in Poland.
 Our research focuses on the evolution and ecology of wild vertebrates in the Anthropocene – a human-dominated time period with a significant global impact on Earth’s ecosystems.
-In particular, we aim to infer patterns and processes related to natural variation in wild organisms living in a gradient of environments – this ideally includes primeval and secondary forests as much as sub-urban green areas and highly urbanised space such as cities.
+In particular, we infer patterns and processes related to natural variation in wild organisms living in a gradient of environments – this ideally includes primeval and secondary forests as much as sub-urban green areas and highly urbanised space such as cities.

 Until recently, virtually all long-term studies of vertebrates investigated in the wild and used as cornerstone in evolutionary ecology research were started in natural environments with little or no human interference.
 Currently, urban areas cover c.
 0.5% of the planet’s land area, and are predicted to expand several-fold between 2000 and 2050.
 As urban space is an environment with conspicuously altered ecological dynamics relative to original natural habitat, more insight into the evolutionary ecology of free-living animals in urban environments is needed.
 Urbanisation should also be viewed as a fascinating opportunity to study patterns of selection and rates of adaptation to novel environments.